Higher Education Administration Curriculum

 Core Courses (12 credits)

 Explores major research designs and methods emphasizing underlying assumptions, inquiry aims, participant selection, data collection and analysis, interpretation of findings, conclusions, and reporting.

 HED 648 Practicum in Higher Education**

-Emphasizes knowledge and skills necessary to build an effective team and team relationships to carry out a work related goal.
+Emphasizes the knowledge and skills necessary to build an effective team and team relationships to carry out a work-related goal.

 Examines human learning and motivation for the purpose of creating and facilitating effective learning experiences for adults in a work-related setting.

 *To be taken in the first semester of coursework

 **To be taken after all other courses have been completed